History of phycology: Late 19th century

 Much work was done in this period by many workers and the many specimens became very valuable.
-Harvey's specimens, are to be found in at least several herbaria as well as those of other phycologists whose names are to be found in historic publications.
+Harvey's specimens are to be found in at least several herbaria, as well as those of other phycologists whose names are to be found in historic publications.

-In the same period Friedrich Traugott Kützing (1807–1893) in Germany described more new genera than anyone either before or after (Chapman, 1968 p.
+In the same period, Friedrich Traugott Kützing (1807–1893) in Germany described more new genera than anyone either before or after (Chapman, 1968 p.
 13).
 His publications span the period 1841 to 1869 and added materially to knowledge of algae of cold waters of the Arctic seas.
 Some of his specimens are stored in the Ulster Museum Herbarium (BEL) catalogued: F1171; F10281–F10318.
 In 1883 Frans Reinhold Kjellman, professor of botany at Uppsala University, published The Algae of the Arctic Sea.
 He divided the "Arctic Sea" into different regions which surround the North Pole (Kjellman, 1883).
 Further research work on the marine algae of the world included: Charles Lewis Anderson (1827–1910) who collaborated with William Gilson Farlow and with Professor Daniel Cady Eaton to produce on the first exsiccatae of North American Algae (Papenfuss, 1976).
 Edward Morell Holmes (1843–1930), was an expert on seaweeds, mosses, liverworts and lichens, specimens were sent to him from all over the British Isles, as well as from Norway, Sweden, Florida, Tasmania, France, Cape of Good Hope, Ceylon and Australia.
 He also exchanged specimens (Furley, 1989). and some are in the herbarium of the Ulster Museum (BEL).

-George Clifton (1823–1913) an Australian phycologist is mentioned in Harvey's Memoirs, as the superintendent of the Water Police in Perth, West Australia sent algal specimens to Harvey (Blackler, H.1977).
-In these years there were many workers in this field: W.G.
-Farlow, mentioned above, who was appointed in 1879 Professor of Cryptogamic Botany at University of Harvard (U.S.A.) in 1879 and published, among other works, the Marine algae of New England and Adjacent Coasts.; in 1876 John Erhard Areschoug, a Swedish Professor of Botany at Upsalla University, reported on some brown algae collected in California by Gustavus A. Eisen (Papenfuss.
+George Clifton (1823–1913), an Australian phycologist, is mentioned in Harvey's Memoirs, as the superintendent of the Water Police in Perth, West Australia, sent algal specimens to Harvey (Blackler, H.1977).
+In these years, there were many workers in this field: W.G.
+Farlow, mentioned above, who was appointed in 1879, Professor of Cryptogamic Botany at University of Harvard (U.S.) in 1879 and published, among other works, the Marine algae of New England and Adjacent Coasts.; in 1876, John Erhard Areschoug, a Swedish Professor of Botany at Uppsala University, reported on some brown algae collected in California by Gustavus A. Eisen (Papenfuss.
 1976).
-George W.Traill (1836–1897) was a clerk in the Standard Life Company in Edinburgh where he worked long hours, yet he was one of the greatest authorities on Scottish algae.
-Despite bad health he was an indefatigable collector.
-In 1892 he gave his collection to the Herbarium of the Edinburgh Botanic Gardens (Furley, 1989).
+George W. Traill (1836–1897) was a clerk in the Standard Life Company in Edinburgh where he worked long hours, yet he was one of the greatest authorities on Scottish algae.
+Despite bad health, he was an indefatigable collector.
+In 1892, he gave his collection to the Herbarium of the Edinburgh Botanic Gardens (Furley, 1989).